Getting Started on the Journey to Equity and Inclusion

 We asked our clients to share the work they’re doing in the areas of justice, equity, diversity, and inclusion and, no surprise, they went above and beyond.
 We are truly inspired by their responses and our follow up conversations, and look forward to sharing these stories with you in a series of blog articles to provide practical ideas for your organization and community.

-This past year has brought countless challenges, lessons, and opportunities.
-It also shed light on vast inequities in our society that we can no longer ignore.
+Recent years have brought countless challenges, lessons, and opportunities.
+These events have also shed light on vast inequities in our society that we can no longer ignore.
 We understand more than ever that change is needed, but many organizations don’t know how to begin and what to do to affect meaningful change.

 Like so many of your organizations, Foundant wants to more actively participate in the pursuit of justice, equity, diversity, and inclusion.
 To focus our work and give us direction, we created an internal team, now known as the “JEDIs.''
 The JEDI team conducted an in-depth assessment of our needs and the organizations available to meet those needs.
 The decision about who to hire to guide us through this work was not taken lightly.
 After conducting a search, Foundant hired the Montana Racial Equity Project (MTREP), a nonprofit and nonpartisan organization that advocates equity and justice for historically marginalized, disenfranchised, and oppressed peoples in Montana.
 Not only does MTREP bring the necessary expertise and lived experience, the organization is also based in Bozeman, Montana, providing a shared understanding of local dynamics.

 MTREP began this work by assessing Foundant’s internal culture through an organization-wide survey and a series of one-one-one interviews.
 After receiving the results of this assessment, Foundant will work with MTREP to develop social and racial equity education for team members, and create and implement a strategic plan to help us to continually improve and carry the work forward in perpetuity.